twse/bobsgame-extras/README.md

 Contains extra stuff for bob's game except fonts.

 ## Translated game readme
 The translation is available in eight languages.
-The translated readme is based on the original English documentation from the bob's game repositories until June 24th, 2021 when the game was renamed to “ok”.
+The translated readme is based on the original documentation from the bob's game repositories until June 24th, 2021 when the game was renamed to “ok”.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Matthew Pelloni will be offering a wallpaper for you.
-In any case, please feel free to download these and use them on your desktop.
+In any case, please feel free to use them on your desktop.

 ### Icons
 Icons in OS/2 format based on the lowercase letters included in the bob's game font for use with OS/2 programs.
 Use them to replace icons from the program resources.
 See **Third-Party Notices.md** for commercial and unsupported freeware credits.
 See **Legal Notices (language code).md** (multi-language) in each software category folder for brief legal notices, whereas **(language code)** is the language.